sureka-95/Python_tuples/README.md

-simple python programs using list, tuples and dictionaries
+advance python task using list, tuples and dictionaries